nbeaver/restructuredtext-demo/readme.rst

 So if you want the footnotes to actually be at the bottom of the document, you have to put the target down there, too.

-.. [#cheese] Here's an example of a long footnote: limburger cheese.
+.. [#cheese] Here's an example of a multi-line footnote: cheese varieties include brie, cheddar, edom, emmentaler, jarlsberg, fontina, gouda, limburger, mascarpone, parmesan, provolone, and more!
 .. [#] You can always add a label later.
 .. [*] Asterisk `*`.
 .. [*] Dagger `†`.

 .. [*] Double dagger `‡`.

 .. [*] Section sign `§`.
 .. [*] Pilcrow/paragraph sign `¶`.
 .. [*] Number sign `#`.